mueller-lab/TwinNet/README.md

 TwinNet was developed and tested with Python 3.9.7 and tensorflow 2.8.0.
 Please see the file "[requirements.txt](https://github.com/mueller-lab/TwinNet/blob/main/Installation/requirements.txt)" under "Installation" for information on the used python packages.

 # Installation Guide
 We recommend creating an environment for the implementation of the code for Twin Network, for example using Miniconda (https://docs.conda.io/en/latest/miniconda.html).

+A Python environment for TwinNet implementation can be created in one of multiple ways.:
+Option 1: Create environment manually
 - (Optional) Create a python environment with Python 3.9
 - Install [Tensorflow](https://www.tensorflow.org/install/)
 - Install other dependencies ([requirements.txt](https://github.com/mueller-lab/TwinNet/blob/main/Installation/requirements.txt))